 The Department of Modern Languages and Literatures offers a full range of courses for students interested in language, culture, and literature.
-Non-majors interested in the literature and culture of French-, German-, Japanese-, and Spanish-speaking peoples may choose elective credits from a variety of courses taught in English.
+Students without prior language study who are interested in the literature and culture of French-, German-, Japanese-, and Spanish-speaking peoples may choose elective credits from a variety of courses taught in English.
 The study of foreign cultures, languages, and literature is an integral part of a basic education and an essential component of one's university training.
 It provides students with the knowledge to better understand their own language and culture and to function intelligently as members of a multicultural society.

 In addition to providing opportunities for students to participate in MSU-sponsored study abroad programs, the department offers advice concerning the role of language study in career planning.
 Foreign languages are used by interpreters, translators, and teachers.
 Language proficiency also enhances employment opportunities.
 With almost any "marketable" skill plus a foreign language, the chances of finding an interesting job are improved considerably.
 Foreign language training is a critically important skill for careers in business and commerce, secretarial/clerical positions, health care, government service, social services, and agriculture.

 The department offers undergraduate options in French, German, Japanese, and Spanish.
 Lower division courses are designed to teach the five language skills: speaking, listening, understanding culture, reading, and writing.
 Advanced courses provide students with comprehensive knowledge of the important writers and movements of each language.
 Other advanced courses concentrate on history and contemporary culture.
 For students interested in teaching, K-12 teaching options are offered in French, German, and Spanish.
-The Department, in conjunction with the Department of History & Philosophy, offers both a non-teaching minor in Japan Studies and a Japan Studies option, as well as a minor in Latin American and Latino Studies.
-We now offer Chinese language and culture classes.
-These will be part of a planned Asian Studies minor, in conjunction with the Department of History & Philosophy and the Department of Sociology & Anthropology.
+The Department, in conjunction with the Department of History & Philosophy, offers majors and minors in Asian Studies and Latin American and Latino Studies, and a minor in Chinese Studies.

 - French and Francophone Studies Option